Peruvian Chefs: Heirs and creators of Peru's regional cuisines

 7. Blanca Pérez: From Ucayali, with love

 Chef and founder of "El Toyuyo", a true gem of Pucallpa, Blanca Pérez—affectionately known as "Blanquita" among friends—has earned recognition both nationally and internationally.
 With over 25 years of tradition behind her, she champions the use of Amazonian ingredients by fusing classic dishes with modern culinary trends.
-Some of her most captivating creations include causa pishpira, made from cassava, and yacuruna baby, a playful twist that blends traditional ceviche with fried ceviche.
+Some of her most captivating creations include causa pishpira, made from cassava, and yacuruna baby, a playful twist that blends traditional Cebiche with fried Cebiche.
 These dishes reflect her mastery in merging tradition with innovation, bringing the magic of the Amazon to every plate.

 Chef Blanca Pérez / Source: Facebook de Restaurante El Tuyuyo